yeslogic/prince-docs/docs/prince-output.md

 ### PDF Links

 Prince supports PDF-internal and -external links.
 HTML hyperlinks are automatically converted.
-To make an element in XML, or any arbitrary element, a clickable link, the [`prince-link`](css-props.md#prop-prince-link) CSS property is required.
+To make an element in XML, or any arbitrary element, a clickable link, the [`-prince-link`](css-props.md#prop-prince-link) CSS property is required.

 ```
     xref {
-        prince-link: attr( linkend )
+        -prince-link: attr( linkend )
     }
 ```
-The property [`prince-pdf-link-type`](css-props.md#prop-prince-pdf-link-type) may be used to control the link type and target, i.e. whether relative links should be embedded in the PDF as web (URL) links or file links (by default they will be resolved against the base URL of the input document) and whether to open the links in the same or a new window.
+The property [`-prince-pdf-link-type`](css-props.md#prop-prince-pdf-link-type) may be used to control the link type and target, i.e. whether relative links should be embedded in the PDF as web (URL) links or file links (by default they will be resolved against the base URL of the input document) and whether to open the links in the same or a new window.
 Note however that the optional link target keywords `same-window` and `new-window` only affect links to local PDF files.

 ```
     a[href] {
-        prince-pdf-link-type: new-window;
+        -prince-pdf-link-type: new-window;
     }
 ```
-This example is equivalent to `prince-pdf-link-type: auto new-window` and has only effect for links to local files.
+This example is equivalent to `-prince-pdf-link-type: auto new-window` and has only effect for links to local files.

 Prince also supports the following PDF-specific fragment identifiers, supported by web browsers, and will use them when generating links to local PDF files.